mk-fg/fgtk/README.rst

 dir-snapper
 ^^^^^^^^^^^

-Same as zfs-snapper and btrfs-snapper scripts above, simply rotating directories instead of running any fs-specific snapshotting commands.
+Similar to zfs-snapper and btrfs-snapper scripts above, except it simply rotates directories instead of running any fs-specific snapshotting commands.

 Useful for generic "backup to a dir" scripts, where deduplication on fs level is handled somewhere else or unnecessary.